 06 Sep 2019

 Write , let be an automorphism and suppose that , where .
+Let’s call such automorphisms upper triangular, by analogy with groups of matrices.
 In the free-by-cyclic group , this gives us the relation , which we can rewrite as , which, if you squint, starts to look like a relation in an HNN extension with stable letter .
 In fact, by our assumption on and , we actually do get a description of as an iterated HNN extension.

 This situation can be good and bad.
 Gersten gave an example of such a description of a free-by-cyclic group which is a “poison subgroup” for nonpositive curvature.
 There, and are such that and have no business being conjugate in a nice action on a CAT(0) space.
 On the other hand, in the situation where they should be conjugate, Bridson–Haefliger give a construction that allows you to bootstrap a geometric action on a CAT(0) space up the HNN extension.

 What I realized was that in the class of automorphisms I was studying, if it were the case that the automorphism was already upper-triangular with respect to the basis we were handed, then and were already conjugate, so Bridson–Haefliger says we win.
 So, my goal in constructing relative train track maps was to find a basis that has this nice property for a (power of) an arbitrary polynomially-growing outer automorphism.
 In the paper, the application is in Section 7, while the heavy lifting is to find a way to adapt the relative train track technology appropriately.